 Many investors are happy to pick up a property with an existing tenant who is up to date with rent and has a long-term lease in place.
 However, if the current tenant owes money or is paying below-market rent, you may want to consider other options.

 You can try to negotiate with the tenant regarding the length of the lease.
-Offering a monetary sum in return for the tenant agreeing to modify the lease and move out early is a common approach.
+Offering money in return for the tenant agreeing to modify the lease and move out early is a common approach.
 That way, you can either have the tenant clear out in time to completely clean and perhaps stage the property, or you can market the property as “vacant upon closing.”

 This option has a bit of risk associated with it, however.
 If the tenant decides to ignore the renegotiated terms and remains in the property beyond the closing, the new owner can be put in the situation of having to evict the tenant.
 The new owner may then hold you legally responsible for all costs associated with the eviction.